Retro64XYZ/retro64xyz.github.io/_posts/2018-03-15-introduction-to-i2p.md

 Linus Torvalds to have refused the American Government if they did seriously proposition him for a back door into the kernel.
-I also am a strong believer that no one person has complete understanding of the kernel and all intricacies and therefore it is impossible at this point to claim that there are absolutely no flaws being exploited in the wild.
+I also am a strong believer that no one person has complete understanding of the kernel and all intricacies involved.
+Therefore it is impossible at this point to claim that there are absolutely no flaws being exploited in the wild.

 If Linus Torvalds was 'joking' when he decided to admit to being propositioned for a backdoor, I feel it was in bad taste and not conducive to building